|

 in Belgium

-The Belgian government has been trying to
+The Belgian government has been trying

-improve the work market by different strategies,
+to improve the work market by different

-the latest measures deal with the redistribution of
+strategies, the latest measures deal with

-work time and temporary job contracts.
+temporary job contracts.
 This is

-considered to be a "key element" in reducing
+considered to be a "key element" in

-unemployment.
-The latest measures taken
+reducing unemployment.
+The latest

-concerning foreign workers have dealt with setting
+have dealt with setting up new structures

-aim is to improve the integration in the
+improve the integration in the

 country.